scabench/fastjson-tp1fn1/README.md

 The vulnerability occurs as markup in JSON is interpreted as Java beans, i.e. classes are instantiated and properties are set by executing setter methods.
 This is done using reflection.
-If a class is in the classpath where setters can trigger behaviour like executing code (in the example, this class is `Trigger`), then this can be exploited.
+If a class is in the classpath where setters can trigger behaviour like executing code (in the example, this class is `Trigger`, the respective input is `CVE-2022-25845.json`), then this can be exploited.

-The interesting part is the use of reflection here, show in the below stacktrace from running the included test used to demonstrate the vulnerability.
+The interesting part is the use of reflection here, as shown in the below stacktrace from running the included test used to demonstrate the vulnerability.

 ```java